 Choosing the Right Route – Slow and Steady Wins the Race

-At KCTE, we recommend selecting a route that allows for gradual ascent and provides ample time for acclimatization.
+At KCTE, we recommend selecting a that allows for gradual ascent and provides ample time for acclimatization.
 Routes like the Lemosho, Machame, and Rongai offer a slower ascent, giving your body time to adjust to the altitude changes naturally and reduce the risk of AMS.

 Lemosho Route: The Scenic Path